I moved from Linux to macOS after 20 Years

 I really liked using it.
 Here are some of the things I really enjoyed discovering:

-• ITerm Is a great Terminal, with my custom zsh I feel right at home, very much like Linux.
+I feel right at home, very much like Linux. - Homebrew is a great

-• Homebrew is a great apt-get-like package manager for MacOs.
+-like package manager for MacOs. python

-• python,Go,git,ssh and many more of such languages and tools are easily installed and working perfectly.
+and many more of such languages and tools are easily installed and working perfectly.- Vscode, Pycharm, Atom are working great as well.

-• VPN (Forticlient) work in a single click - something that would drive you crazy for years in Linux.
+- VPN (Forticlient) work in a single click - something that would drive you crazy for years in Linux.

-• kubeContext - a great tool to manage and switch kubernetes contexts, saves my so much time.
+- kubeContext - a great tool to manage and switch kubernetes contexts, saves my so much time.

-• Docker Desktop works smoothly with a well designed UI and frequent updates.
+- Docker Desktop works smoothly with a well designed UI and frequent updates.

-• Microsoft Teams, Zoom and mmhmm (yes that is an app) are also working great
+is working great as well. no need for scripts or 3rd party softwares. - Microsoft Teams, Zoom and mmhmm (yes that is an app) are also working great

 Other than those there is the actual Hardware and performance which to my opinion are no less than fantastic.

-• Screen - Beautiful, clear high resolution display.
+- Screen - Beautiful, clear high resolution display.

-• Keyboard - Great, took me a week or two to get used to it, one of the best I have ever used.
+- Keyboard - Great, took me a week or two to get used to it, one of the best I have ever used.

-• TrackPad - this one is critical to me, for almost 20 years I simply used an external mouse with my laptop.
+- TrackPad - this one is critical to me, for almost 20 years I simply used an external mouse with my laptop.

 I never found working with the conventional "tracking pads" even possible.
 The first thing i did when trying a new Laptop was disabling it completely, otherwise it could drive you insane, moving and clicking the mouse when you don't mean to, and let's not even talk about those red/blue dots to use as TrackPoint.